-The time when “the daily sacrifice shall be taken away” must be at the beginning of the seven years, not in the middle of the week.
-The 1290 days and 1335 are different points on the same time line containing also the 1260 days when the Beast rises up breaking covenants scattering the power of the holy people (Dan.
+The End-Time clock begins at the start of the seven year “week”, not in the middle as some suggest.
+That is clear from the 1290 and 1335 days, these are different points on the same time line that must include the 1260 days when the Beast rises up breaking covenants scattering the power of the holy people (Dan.
 12:7; 9:27).

 Some object confusing the “sacrifice (02077 זֶבַח zebach) and the oblation (04503 מִנְחָה minchah) in Daniel 9:27 with the “daily (08548 תָּמִיד tamiyd)” in Daniel 12:11.
 The “Daily sacrifice” ended with the apostasy of the Church at the beginning of the week, when it received the false Christ.